BossLevan/gm-app/README.md

 3. NFT Port API(REST): Used to query data about the NFTs a user has in their wallet.

-4. Metamask: Connecting your wallet to the site
+4. Metamask: Connecting your wallet to the site (Make sure to connect your wallet that has the DeveloperDAO NFT)

 ### Running the App Locally